The Stem Cell Podcast

 Ep.
 306: “Vertebrate Development” Featuring Dr. Carole LaBonne

 Dr. Carole LaBonne is the Erastus Otis Haven Professor of Molecular Biosciences at Northwestern University.
-Her lab studiesthe genesis of neural crest stem cells at the level of the signaling pathway
+Her lab studiesthe genesis of neural crest stem cells at the level of the signaling pathways and transcription factors that comprise the neural cr

 Ep.
 305: “Glial Cell Fate” Featuring Dr. Paul Tesar